inselbuch/OpenMetrics/specification/OpenMetrics.md

 Label names beginning with underscores are RESERVED and MUST NOT be used unless specified by this standard.
 Label names MUST follow the restrictions in the ABNF section.

-Empty label values SHOULD be treated as if the label was not present.
+Empty label values SHOULD be treated as if the label were not present.

 ### LabelSet